 The Poker Players Alliance heralded the DOJ for their decision, as it freed up online poker to be voted in by states that wanted it.
 They saw the law as confusing and somewhat antiquated and the DOJ’s refined stance as a point of clarity.
 They urged Congress to keep going in terms of drafting new regulatory legislation, but not much has happened on the federal level.

 On the state level, many appreciate the DOJ’s decision because online gambling presents new lucrative opportunities for state revenue.
 So far, only a few states have passed legislation, but those that have seem to be enjoying the profits.
 New Jersey’s online casino sector has done considerably well, though the online poker market pales in comparison.
 When more states pass legislation, a larger interstate network will likely be created.
 This will lead to more competition and more wagers.

 Opposition To The DOJ’s Decision

 While most states support the DOJ’s decision, there has been some opposition on the political front.
 Some conservatives have launched an initiative known as the Restoration of America’s Wire Act (RAWA), which aims to reverse the DOJ’s decision and expand the Federal Wire Act’s scope to encompass all forms of Internet gambling.
-All RAWA legislative efforts have failed so far, but there is a possibility things could change under the Trump administration.
+All RAWA legislative efforts have failed so far, but there is a possibility things could change under the current US administration.